shanmukhdara/Econometrics/README.md

 # Econometrics

 ### Panel Data Models
-* What is panel data?
+* What is panel data? and how is it different from a time series data?
 * Different panel data model types
 * Let's program it in R